 When I first signed on with TIAC they were running a fine organization, support and reliability were excellent.
 Service has been going downhill steadily for several years though, and I'm about to allow the last of my TIAC accounts to lapse.

-Film: (DVD) Blazing Saddles Mel Brooks, 1974This wasn't quite as wonderful as I'd remembered it being, perhaps suffering in comparision with Life of Brian.
+Film: (DVD) Blazing Saddles Mel Brooks, 1974This wasn't quite as wonderful as I'd remembered it being, perhaps suffering in comparison with Life of Brian.
 It has some wonderful bits, but doesn't have the breakneck pacing of many newer comedies.
 It also relies a bit too much on the thrill of breaking the 1974 vintage taboos on bathroom humor and the "n" word.
 Still, a masterpiece of its time.
-Features a few cute refereces to old vaudevillians, from le Petomane, through Olson & Johnson and Laurel & Hardy.
+Features a few cute references to old vaudevillians, from le Petomane, through Olson & Johnson and Laurel & Hardy.
 Recommended.

 Beastly heat wave continues--I'm so glad we've got central air!

 CloningI certainly hope that the Senate is wise enough to shoot down the cloning ban recently passed by the House.
-If ill-considered draconian restrictions are placed on medical R & D, the long-term prosperity of this country will be placed at risk, as I believe that medical tecnnology is likely to be the Next Big Thing.
+If ill-considered draconian restrictions are placed on medical R & D, the long-term prosperity of this country will be placed at risk, as I believe that medical technology is likely to be the Next Big Thing.

 Actually, I believe that an outright cloning ban would be unconstitutional, because such a blanket ban would have no legitimate scientific or public-policy rationale--the major theoretical objections to cloning are fundamentally religious in nature.
 Writing them into law seems to me to constitute an unconstitutional "establishment of religion."